Trans Canada Motorcycle Expedition

 How does motorcycle freight work?

 You must take your motorcycle to the appointed freight depot on the given date.
-Our freight agent will pack your motorcycle and do all the necessary documents.
-Your motorcycle will be sea or air freighted (depending on numbers) to Vancouver.
+Your motorcycle must be clean and free from dirt or soil.
+Our freight agent will crate your motorcycle and do all the necessary freight bill of lading / airway bills and any dangerous good documentation needed.
+Your motorcycle will be sea or air freighted (depending on numbers) to Montreal.
 At the other end, the GlobeBusters Team facilitate the customs clearance of your motorcycle.
 You must be physically present for your motorcycle to be Customs cleared; we cannot do it on your behalf.
-When the trip finishes, you will need to ride your bike to our Montreal freight agent, who will sea freight your motorcycle back to the original leave point, unless you have made alternative arrangements with us.
-When your motorcycle arrives back to its original port, you will be notified to organise collection.
-Our freight agent can deliver you bike from their depot to your home or dealer, at an extra charge, directly payable by you to them.

 What about servicing & tyres?